-A detailed valuation of the Corporation was undertaken based on financial results of the Corporation as at December 31, 2013.
-Cash flows were projected based on actual operating results and the cost of capital and rates of return as approved in the 2010 Cost of Service application.
-Using a weighted average cost of capital of 7.20%, the cash flow projections were for a twenty five year period.
-Cash flows for the 25 year period were extrapolated using a constant growth rate of 2.0% for the first five years, which does not exceed the long-term average growth rate for the industry and reflects the estimated cost of the annual price escalator.
-The recoverable amount of the Corporation was greater than the carrying value of goodwill and no impairment was recorded as at January 1, 2014, December 31, 2014 or December 31, 2015.
+A detailed valuation of the Corporation was undertaken during 2016 based on financial results of the Corporation as at December 31, 2015.
+Cash flows were projected based on actual operating results and the cost of capital and rate of return as approved in the 2015 Cost of Service application.
+A discounted cash flow model was utilized based on free cash flows for 20 years, followed by a terminal value calculated based on a steady-state cash flow, with the terminal value within range of market-based terminal multiples.
+The recoverable amount of the Corporation was determined to be greater than the carrying value of goodwill and no impairment was recorded as at December 31, 2016 or December 31, 2015.